Zachary Elbouzedi

-Zachary Elbouzedi (born 5 April 1998) is an Irish professional footballer who plays as a midfielder for AIK.
+Zachary Elbouzedi (born 5 April 1998) is an Irish professional footballer who plays as a midfielder for League of Ireland Premier Division club St Patrick's Athletic.

 Club career

 Inverness Caledonian Thistle

-Elbouzedi started his career with Malahide United before he joined Inverness Caledonian Thistle on a free transfer deal in the summer of 2017 from West Bromwich Albion.
+Elbouzedi started his career with Malahide United.
+He joined Inverness Caledonian Thistle on a free transfer deal in the summer of 2017 from West Bromwich Albion.
 He was not able to play immediately due to an injury, but manager John Robertson believed he would compete for a place in the team when healthy.

-Elgin City (Loan)
+Elgin City (loan)

-He was signed by Elgin City on a 28 day long emergency loan contract on 30 December 2017.
+He was signed by Elgin City on a 28-day long emergency loan contract on 30 December 2017.

 After working himself back to match fitness by playing for Elgin City, Elbouzedi made his professional debut for Inverness Caledonian Thistle on 13 March 2018 against Dunfermline Athletic.

 Waterford

-Zak left Inverness on 31 August 2018, after terminating his contract by mutual consent after an injury ravaged season and only playing in one game in the 2018–19 season, which was a League Cup win over Cove Rangers.
+Elbouzedi left Inverness on 31 August 2018, after terminating his contract by mutual consent after an injury ravaged season and only playing in one game in the 2018–19 season, which was a League Cup win over Cove Rangers.

 On 7 November 2018, Elbouzedi joined League of Ireland Premier Division side Waterford.

 He made 29 appearances for the Blues in all competitions, scoring 6 goals in an impressive season personally despite a disappointing season for the club as they finished in sixth place.